 Your authenticity is something that really comes across.
 Through all of the noise of the entertainment industry, how do you stay so true to yourself?

 I don’t really have an option anymore.
-Once you start speaking truth and baring the real version of yourself, you can’t really go backward.
+Once you start speaking the truth and baring the real version of yourself, you can’t really go backward.
 And the response from the media, from the fans, and from myself has been so positive for the most part that I think I just realized that because of who I am, because of what I look like, because of the privilege of my ability to have a platform like this in the first place, I have a responsibility at this point to just keep going.
 I think we as a culture, we as a society just put so much emphasis on the end result.
 Like, This is what I’m gonna be when I grow up or I’m only gonna be happy when I get this, but it’s all about the little moments in between.
 It’s about the journey and the exploration, and that has really been my authentic self.
 The core of the message that I’m preaching is we’re all fucking transforming, transitioning every single day in one way or another.
 We need to be talking about it.

 How does your idea of beauty intersect with gender identity for you?

 I think inclusivity, right?
 I think that gender identity, for me, has really been a work in progress, as with anything.
 Understanding the binary that exists in the construct of gender, right?
 And how it mirrors the binary that exists everywhere outside of gender, this divide, this division.
 And appreciating all of it, the 1 to 0 and everything in between.
 That is really what the book is about for me, and celebrating.
 That includes beauty, that includes confidence, that includes recognizing the entire spectrum that lives between the 1 and the 0.
-And celebrating the 0.11, the 0.1234, etc., etc, etc. Beauty and confidence is infinite, and it doesn’t look like one thing.
+And celebrating the 0.11, then 0.1234, etc., etc, etc. Beauty and confidence is infinite, and it doesn’t look like one thing.
 Or two things.
 It’s infinite.
 We’ve been taught one thing for so fucking long on what is supposed to be beautiful or what it means to be confident or what our adult lives are supposed to look like through media.
 And all that shit’s fucking changing now through the social media revolution.

 You recently married your partner, Bethany Meyers.
 Have they changed your ideas around beauty at all?

 Oh my god, yeah, of course.
 I think that our messaging is obviously super individualized, but the through line is exactly the same.
 It’s about breaking, deconstructing this image that exists of what we’re all supposed to be, what we’re all supposed to say, and what we’re all supposed to look like.
 I mean, their app, Become, is all about the deconstruction of beauty and what a beautiful body is supposed to look like.
 Or what working out is supposed to feel like.
 It’s not about losing 10 pounds; it’s about fucking feeling good.
 I can tell you most people who lose 10 pounds really fast don’t feel good.
-So yeah, our messaging is one in the same.
+So yeah, our message is one and the same.

 I read that you’re into meditation.
 How did you start, and what advice would you give to people who feel like they can’t get into it?

 I started a long time ago, when I was a little kid, honestly, just through the help of different family members and books and stuff.
 But my advice would be that everyone thinks meditation is supposed to look like one thing or feel like one thing.
 You’re supposed to sit in this position with your back straight, not leaning up against anything for a period of time, close your eyes, not have a single thought about anything, breathe deeply, and astral travel—but fuck that.
 Meditation can be whatever you want it to be.
-It can be awake; it can be train of thought; you can lie down for 10 minutes, and that is a form of meditation.
+It can be awake; it can be a train of thought; you can lie down for 10 minutes, and that is a form of meditation.
 Forms of meditation are infinite, and you have to find what works for you, and I would say a really great place to start would be YouTube.
 The most important piece of advice would be to just listen to your own inner voice.
 As annoying as it can be at times, we all know.
 There’s a reason it keeps saying the same thing over and over and over again.
 Trust your gut, trust your instinct, and trust your voice because it’s the loudest voice you’ll ever hear.

 What is your personal meditation routine like?